MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Invoke-CauScan.md

 used during a scan for updates

 By default, CAU scans and stages the applicable updates for all plug-ins in parallel.
-This parameter is valid only when multiple plug-ins are specified in **CauPluginName** parameter.
+This parameter is valid only when multiple plug-ins are specified in the **CauPluginName** parameter.
 If a single plug-in is specified, a warning appears.

 ```yaml